Skip to main content

 Parameters:

-• <agilesec-platform-fqdn>: You AgileSec Platform FQDN (e.g., analytics.kf-agilesec.com)
+• <agilesec-platform-fqdn>: Your AgileSec Platform FQDN (e.g., analytics.kf-agilesec.com).

-• <agilesec-org-admin>: Your AgileSec Platform organization domain(e.g., kf-agilesec.com)
+• <agilesec-org-admin>: Your AgileSec Platform organization domain(e.g., kf-agilesec.com).

 Example Response: